 - When you start your studies at BU, you will become part of a diverse community of students and staff from a wide range of backgrounds.
 We are committed to developing an inclusive environment, where all who study and work at BU are treated with dignity and respect and are given the opportunity to achieve their potential irrespective of their background and we expect all students to behave in a manner that supports this.
 Bullying, harassment or victimisation of any sort, including through social media, will not be tolerated and allegations of this nature will be considered under the Student Disciplinary Procedure (see paragraph 18).
-If you wish to discuss any equality matters please contact AskBU at askbu@bournemouth.ac.uk or find out more about the BU commitment by visiting www.bournemouth.ac.uk/ about/professional-services/equality-diversity. - 9.2 If you are involved in confidential research or consultancy work, you must not disclose any confidential information unless you have written consent from BU. - 9.3 If you are undertaking a research degree, you must comply with the Code of Practice for Research Degrees and the Research Ethics Code of Practice Policy and Procedure (see www.bournemouth.ac.uk/important-information, under Research).
-Breaches of these Codes may result in action under the Academic Offences Policy and Procedure for Taught Awards or the Research Misconduct: Policy and Procedure.
+If you wish to discuss any equality matters please contact the Equality and Diversity Adviser at diversity@bournemouth.ac.uk. - 9.2 If you are involved in confidential research or consultancy work, you must not disclose any confidential information unless you have written consent from BU. - 9.3 If you are undertaking a research degree, you must comply with the Code of Practice for Research Degrees and the Research Ethics Code of Practice Policy and Procedure (see www.bournemouth.ac.uk/important-information, under Research).
+Breaches of these Codes may result in action under the Academic Offences Procedure or the Research Misconduct: Policy and Procedure.
 See paragraphs 20 and 21 for more information about academic offences and research misconduct. - If you are processing personal data (data relating to identifiable living individuals) for the purposes of research or learning you must use this data only for the purposes of that activity.
 You must follow instructions or procedures notified to you by BU staff and relevant requirements of the documents referred to in paragraph 9.3.
 You must store the data securely and not share it without permission.
 This applies to any use, storage, sharing or other action you take in relation to personal data.
 It is your responsibility to be aware of relevant requirements and restrictions in relation to any personal data you are processing.
 If you are deciding the scope of your own research, e.g. as a postgraduate researcher, you have a particular responsibility to ensure that data protection compliance is taken into account in the planning and execution of your research and to seek advice and support from BU if necessary.